 A foreigner who has been rejected and not granted a residence permit in Georgia has the right to reapply on the same grounds, at least one month after the decision to reject the first application has been made.

 How and when should you get a residence card?

-Within 30 days after receiving a residence permit in Georgia, a foreigner should apply for a residence card at any territorial office of the Public Service development agency, branch of the Public Service Hall, or Community Centre.
-The residence card is an identity document certifying an identity of a foreigner living in Georgia, their citizenship and their place of residence in Georgia.
+Within 30 days after receiving a residence permit in Georgia, a foreigner should apply for a residence card at any territorial office of the Public Service Development Agency, branch of the Public Service Hall, or Community Center.
+The residence card is an identity document certifying the identity of a foreigner living in Georgia, their citizenship, and their place of residence in Georgia.

 How do I get residency if I have less than 40 days validity on my passport stamp?

-Since the changes on May 12th 2021, it is very difficult to get any residency permit if you have less than 40 days validity.
+Since the changes on May 12th, 2021, it is very difficult to get any residency permit if you have less than 40 days validity remaining.
 It is only possible in some very exceptional circumstances.
-If you think you are an exceptional case, we can talk through your chances.
+If you think you might be an exceptional case, we can talk through your chances.

 Have questions?
 Contact Us.